Starlink Remote Cameras

 No public IP, no VPN, no port-forwarding needed.

 A common home or small office security camera setup requires inbound IP access.
 The only downside?
-If you are not at home, on your home network, you cannot access your security cameras through Starlink.
+If you are not at home, on your home network, you cannot access your security cameras through Starlink for remote surveillance.
 Or can you?

-In Starlink Port Forwarding we discussed how Carrier-Grade NAT (CGNAT) works, and how Agilicus AnyX can be used to connect through the Starlink into an internal environment, even though there is no public IP.
+In Starlink Port Forwarding we discussed how Carrier-Grade NAT (CGNAT) works, and how Agilicus AnyX can be used to connect through the Starlink into an internal environment, even though there is no public IP for remote surveillance and security operations.

 In this article we describe how a user setup their Starlink and an IP Security Camera (e.g. Hikvision) with Agilicus AnyX, achieving anywhere secure access, from any device, despite the CGNAT limitation.
 They can access their home surveillance video from anywhere.